 A cumulative grade point average of at least 2.0 is required for graduation.
-All students must fulfill the necessary program requirements, either IDS100 Freshman Seminar or IDS105 College Success Seminar, and a three-credit internship/four-credit capstone.
-IDS105 may be waived on a case-by-case basis for adult students who transfer in more than 24 credits
+All students must fulfill the necessary program requirements, IDS101 CPC Foundations, and a threecredit internship/four-credit capstone.
+IDS101 may be waived for students who transfer in more than 24 credits.